 When You’re Done

 There are seemingly infinite variations on these ideas, so this is by no means a finite list of methodologies or types of shelters.
 Any one of these are a great place to start though.
 Be sure to take an afternoon and try these ideas out before you’re relying on them to survive the night.
-Snow shelters are a ton of fun when the consequences are zero, and you will most certainly learn a thing or two that will make your first night winter camping a lot more enjoyable than you ever thought possible.
+Snow shelters are a ton of fun when the consequences are low, and you will most certainly learn a thing or two that will make your first night winter camping a lot more enjoyable than you thought possible.

 - How to Choose a Winter Tent